MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-mobile-app-barcode-scanning.md

 The basic steps for implementing this scenario are:

-1. Define the barcode scanner provider by declaring a DotNet variable for the `CameraBarcodeScannerProvider``.
+1. Define the barcode scanner provider by declaring a `DotNet` variable `Microsoft.Dynamics.Nav.Client.Capabilities.CameraBarcodeScannerProvider`.
 1. Verify the barcode scanner provider exists in context of the client.
 For example, if the user is working in the Business Central web client, this step returns false.
 1. Create the barcode scanner.
 For example, this step could inside a page action.
 1. Call the camera action on the device.